haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-protein-basic/index.md

 ## Preparing PDB files for docking

-In this section we will prepare the PDB files of the antibody and antigen for docking.
+In this section we will prepare the PDB files of the two proteins for docking.
-Crystal structures of both the antibody and the antigen in their free forms are available from the [PDBe database](https://www.pdbe.org){:target="_blank"}.
-In the case of the antibody which consists of two chains (L+H) we will have to prepare it for use in HADDOCK such as it can be treated as a single chain with non-overlapping residue numbering.
-For this we will be making use of `pdb-tools` from the command line.
+Crystal structures are available from the [PDBe database](https://www.pdbe.org){:target="_blank"}.
+Throughout this step, we will use `pdb-tools` from the command line.

 _**Note**_ that `pdb-tools` is also available as a [web service](https://wenmr.science.uu.nl/pdbtools/){:target="_blank"}.